Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 {{site.data.alerts.important}}
 <ul>
   <li>This release resolves an issue in Qumulo 6.2.1.1 that interrupted the functioning of cross-realm Kerberos authentication when the system returns CNAMEs for PTR records while performing reverse DNS lookups.</li>
-  <li>This release resolves an issue in Qumulo Core 6.2.1 that affected the persistence of cluster network settings configured by using the Web UI.</li>
+  <li>This release resolves an issue in Qumulo Core 6.2.1 that affected the persistence of cluster network settings configured by using the Qumulo Core Web UI.</li>
   <li>This release removes the flag <code>--dns-config-id</code> that was added in Qumulo Core 6.2.1.
 This flag prevents the normal functioning of the <code>qq fs_list_locks</code> command.</li>
   <li>This release resolves an issue that we have identified in Qumulo Core 6.1.0 (and higher), where a potential session impersonation exploit was possible when a client accesses a Qumulo cluster by using the SMB protocol.</li>
 </ul>